This post may include affiliate links. Thank you for your support.

 Servings: 8 servings

-Indulge in a symphony of cozy flavors with this easy apple pork tenderloin recipe.
-Featuring tender, warmly spiced pork tenderloin cooked with an blissfully delicious sweet and savory apple bourbon compote, this pork with apples will tantalize your taste buds and leave you craving more.
+Indulge in a symphony of cozy flavors with this roasted apple pork tenderloin recipe.
+Featuring tender, warmly spiced pork tenderloin with a blissfully delicious sweet and savory apple and onion compote, this pork with apples will tantalize your taste buds!

 Equipment